Adobe-Experience-Cloud/analytics-io-lab/extra-credit/calculated-metrics/README.md

   }
 }
 ```
-5. Click the "Try it out!" button to submit the request
+6. Click the "Execute" button to submit the request
-6. You result should look something like this:
+7. You result should look something like this:
 ```javascript
 {
   "id": "cm6638_5a9986e0dc0e82002168db6e",